-From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
+Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We also preview the following week’s project via email so you and your child can get excited for the next session!
+We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!

-Sylvan’s Engineering courses in the Philadelphia region offer:
+Sylvan’s Engineering programs in the Philadelphia region provide:

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.